-The contractor may want to field bend bars to simplify reinforcing steel installation or to improve access around a structure.
+Contractors may want to field bend bars to simplify reinforcing steel installation or to improve access around a structure.
 Grade 40 bars smaller than # 8 can be bent out of the way and then re-bent to their final shape.

-The contractor can only bend # 8 and larger bars once and any bars made from Grade 60 steel.
+The Contractor can only bend # 8 and larger bars once and any bars made from Grade 60 steel.
 This means that they cannot be bent then re-bent once they are no longer in the way.
 The bars cannot be bent temporarily to accommodate other construction activities.
 Furthermore if the bars have already been bent once in the shop, no further bending is allowed in the field.
-Bending these bars more than once weakens the steel at the bends due to metal fatigue; similar to what happens every time you bend a paperclip back and forth, the repeated bending action weakens the steel until it breaks.
+Bending these bars more than once weakens the steel at the bends due to metal fatigue.
+(This is similar to what happens every time you bend a coat hanger or a paper clip back and forth-the repeated bending action weakens the steel until it breaks.)
 Heating the steel to bend it is not acceptable.
-The heat, if not strictly controlled and closely monitored, produces a metallurgical (chemical) change of the steel properties.
-This change is called a notching effect because too much heat will cause a permanent and local weakening of the steel's structure just like a physical notch or cut in the steel.
+The heat, if not strictly controlled and closely monitored, produces a metallurgical change of the steel.
+This change is called a notching effect because too much heat will cause a permanent and local weakening of the steel's crystalline structure just like an actual notch in the steel.